approvals/ApprovalTests.cpp/README.md

 Native ApprovalTests for C++

-Currently working in Mac/Linux with Catch2
+Currently working in Mac/Linux/Windows with Catch2 & C++ 11

 ## Getting Started